-1) Do I need a sober or transitional living arrangements before I go home?
+1) Do I need a sober or transitional living arrangement before I go home?

 2) Will I need an Intensive Outpatient Program?